alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Sellrex action, sells REX in exchange for core tokens by converting REX stake back into core tokens at current exchange rate.
-If order cannot be processed, it gets queued until there is enough in REX pool to fill order, and will be processed within 30 days at most.
-If successful, user votes are updated, that is, proceeds are deducted from user's voting power.
-In case sell order is queued, storage change is billed to 'from' account.
+Sellrex action, sells REX in exchange for core tokens by converting REX stake back into core tokens at current exchance rate.
+If the order is unable to be processed, it's queued until there is enough in the REX pool to complete an order, and will be processed for a maximum of 30 days.
+If it is successful, user votes are updated, that, proceeds are deducted from user's voting power.
+In case a sell order is queued, storage change is billed to 'from' account.

 Parameter Name | Description
 --- | ---